 ANALYSIS OF PROPOSED CONSENT ORDERS

-The proposed consent orders have been placed on the public record for sixty (60) days for reception of comments by interested persons.
+The proposed consent orders have been placed on the public record for thirty (30) days for reception of comments by interested persons.
 Comments received during this period will become part of the public record.
-After sixty (60) days, the Commission will again review the agreements and the comments received and will decide whether it should withdraw from the agreements or make final the agreements' proposed orders.
+After thirty (30) days, the Commission will again review the agreements and the comments received, and decide whether it should withdraw from the agreements or make final the agreements' proposed orders.

 The purpose of this analysis is to facilitate public comment on the proposed orders, and it is not intended to constitute an official interpretation of the agreements and proposed orders or to modify in any way their terms.